 Hint behavior

-This section controls how hints and help requests work during a game.
+Found under Objectives → Settings → Hints, this is how hints and help requests work during a game.

 - Manual hints — allow staff to type and send free-form hints from the control page, in addition to the saved hints on each objective.